KeesCBakker/pi-config/README.md

 # pi-config
-Script to configure my Raspberry Pi.
+Scripts to configure my Raspberry Pi.
 Tested on RPi 1 and RPi 3.